ubilabs/google-maps-react-hooks/examples/places-autocomplete-widget/README.md

 # `useAutocomplete` Hook Setup Example

-This is an example setup of a **Map with a Places Autocomplete Search** to show the usage of the **useAutocomplete hook** with the Google Maps React Hooks library.
+This is an example setup of a **Places Autocomplete Widget** to show the usage of the **useAutocomplete hook** with the Google Maps React Hooks library.

 ## Instructions